 Sandra is rushed to the hospital where she is diagnosed with a brain injury, multiple broken bones, and damage to her liver and spleen.
 Zoe has minor injuries and is arrested for DUI and booked at the local jail.
 Sandra will spend the next weeks, months, and years recovering from her injuries and trying to reclaim her life.
 Zoe will probably be prosecuted for driving under the influence of alcohol.

-If you, like Sandra, have suffered serious injury due to a drunk driver in Central Illinois, you need competent, experienced legal assistance.
+If you, like Sandra, have suffered a serious injury due to a drunk driver in Central Illinois, you need competent, experienced legal assistance.
 Holding the drunk driver responsible for your injuries is crucial to getting the help you need to recover.
-The injury lawyers at the Noll Law Office will fight for you to get the compensation you deserve.
+The attorneys at the Noll Law Office will fight for you to get the compensation you deserve.